TheGuptaEmpire/TheGuptaEmpire/README.md

 - 📫 How to reach me **shourygupta24@gmail.com**

-- ⚡ Fun fact **I love to, "just lie on my bed and get lost into my coding world"**
+- ⚡ Fun fact **"Immerse myself in a world of code, ideas taking shape and problems getting solved"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">